 K-9 Grumman had a unique start to his training as a law enforcement canine.
 He was trained by a jail inmate as part of the Puppies Behind Bars program.
 Once he completed his initial training, he was selected by the ATF to receive specialized explosives detection training.

 Officer Secord and K-9 Grumman provided explosives detection for the city.
 They are also used throughout the Midwest region for security details and dignitary protection.
 Officer Secord and Grumman received annual certification from the ATF, as well as the North American Police Working Dog Association.
-K-9 Grumman retired as an official Police K-9 in September 2017, but still goes to "work" with Officer Secord who is a School Resource Officer.
+K-9 Grumman retired as an official Police K-9 on July 5, 2017, but still goes to "work" with Officer Secord who is a School Resource Officer.